Are you getting enough (or too much) salt?

 Salt and satiety

-Our recent analysis of half a millions of days of MyFitnessPal data gives us an intriguing insight into our appetite for sodium (check out the Systematising Satiety article for more detail).
+Our recent analysis of half a million days of MyFitnessPal data gives us an intriguing insight into our appetite for sodium (check out the Systematising Satiety article for more detail).

 The chart below shows sodium intake versus % goal calories achieved by nearly ten thousand MyFitnessPal users over two months of logging.